yostane/lectures/docs/blog/posts/kotlinscript.md

 echo 'println("Hello Kotlin.")' |  kscript -
 ```

-kscript was widely used in the past, when the official Kotlin scripting support was still in its infancy.
+kscript was widely used in the past, when the official Kotlin scripting support was still in its early stages.
-However, this is no longer the case, as many exclusive features of kscript have been integrated into the official `*.main.kts` scripting, such as dependency management, command line arguments, and more.
+However, many exclusive features of kscript have since been integrated into the official `*.main.kts` scripting, such as dependency management, command line arguments, and more.
-In addition, kscript has not been updated for a long time, and the last release was in July 2023.
+Additionally, kscript has not been updated for a long time, with the last release in July 2023.

-A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described next.
+A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described in the next section.

 ## Scripting with JBang